Goose Creek District Training Committee Chair: Shawn Carroll

 Thank you for being a trained leader and working with our Goose Creek District youth!

 BSA Training Codes

 Do you know your C33 from your S11?
-If you have ever looked at your Adult Leader training record or a unit training report and tried to make sense of the letter-number code designations, we’ve posted the list of Official BSA training codes so that “all will be revealed” to you!
+If you have ever looked at your Adult Leader training record or a unit training report and tried to make sense of the letter-number code designations.
+Linked is a list of Official BSA training codes (PDF Sept 2021) so that “all will be revealed” to you!